samodom/UIKitSwagger/README.md

 > `constraint ~ nil`|`contraint.identifier = nil`

-### Blindly Apply Constraints
+### Blindly Apply/Remove Constraints

 Instead of figuring out where to add constraints, just apply them!
+And instead of figuring out where they are applied before removing them, just remove them!
 The correct view is figured out for you automatically - even if a view controller layout guide is involved.
 > `func apply()`

+> `func remove()`